YashVShalihotri/Digital-VLSI-SoC-Design-and-Planning/README.md

 ### Timing threshold definitions
 As seen in the previous section we have inverter connected back to back, we have power sources, we have the stimulus applied to the inverter all these things brings a very important point of understanding differenet threshold points of a waveform itself and it is called as "Timing threshold definitions'.
-In the figure below the term 'Slew_low_rise-thr' depicts the value close to 0. and the typically value of this is about 20% it could be 30% as well.
+In the figure below the term 'Slew_low_rise-thr' depicts the value close to 0. and the typically value of this is about 20% it could be 30% as well.<br>
 <b>Slew_low_rise-thr</b>
 <img src="./Images/135.png"/>
 <b>Slew_high_rise_thr</b>